More bad news for Gloria.

 "Don't want to, of course, I want to, but bloody hell, as you can imagine it's a bit of a shock.
 I know we love each other, but why the sudden rush?
 What's going on?”

 "Ellis, we were going to get engaged and I think we both know in our hearts that one day we'll get married.
 Two weeks, two years, it will happen.
 Do you believe that?"

 "Yes, yes I do."
-He brought his other hand over and rested it on hers.
+He brought his other hand over and rested it on mine.
 "Gloria, you look as if you are about to burst into tears, but it doesn't look like they'd be tears of happiness.
 Please tell me the truth, what's the matter?"

 "Oh no. Oh, Gloria, I'm so sorry to hear that."

 "I want him to be at my wedding.
 I'm sorry to put on you like this and I'll understand if you don't want to.
 I know it's not fair on you and I've no right to ask you like this."